Yelp/dockersh/README.md

     dockeropt = -m
     dockeropt = 32m

+*NOTE*: For setting memory limits on docker containers, you have to enable the following kernel parameters: ``cgroup_enable=memory swapaccount=1``, and these have a non-trivial overhead!

 A fairly restricted shell environment, but with homedirectories and one admin user being allowed additional privs, set the following ``/etc/dockersh``

     [dockersh]